Form was filled out and downloaded 1,258 times already

 Regardless of the cost to make a Last Will and Testament, you must prepare it in accordance with state law in order for it to be valid.

-Do banks do Last Will and Testaments?
+Do banks make Last Will and Testaments?

 Most commercial banks do not prepare or provide Last Will and Testaments.
 If the bank is a trustee of your trust, you should check with it to see how it can help when you die.